The 10 steps between signing an off-plan contract and taking delivery of a new build home

 Insulation materials include fibreglass and foam.
 The foam may be in blocks or spray.
 Modern insulation materials also include insulation panels, which are easier and quicker to fit.
 Whichever insulation type is fitted, it must comply with building standards, especially those that cover fire resistance.

-5. Complete interior walling
+5. Complete interior walling for new build

 Where required, interior walls are boarded, and floorboards are laid.
 Walls are plastered and decorated.
 Internal decorative finishes such as brickwork and stone are installed.